Taking Leave from Dietetic Practice in New Zealand

 The following is generic advice for taking leave from practice and becoming Non-Practising.
 If you have any queries or your individual circumstances fall outside this advice, practitioners should contact the Board.

-As a Registered Dietitian you MUST NOT practice in New Zealand – including in a part time or voluntary capacity – unless you hold an annual practising certificate.
-You may also not call yourself a dietitian.
+As a Registered Dietitian you MUST NOT practice in New Zealand – including in a part time or voluntary capacity – unless you hold an Annual Practising Certificate.
+Additionally, you may not call yourself a Dietitian without Registration.
 See Understanding Registration and Annual Practising Certificates for further details about holding an APC and activity which constitutes ‘practice’.
 If you are uncertain whether or not you need to hold an APC please contact the Board to discuss.

 Process for becoming Non-Practising